garygr2002/Rebalance/README.md

 In service of both goals, I decided to produce my own custom tool for the task of rebalancing my investments.
 Another option might have been to use existing commercial software, or an existing open-source project.
 I rejected a commercial software solution for two reasons:

 1. The one-time, or ongoing expense for commercial software (I am a cheapskate)
-2. I felt that commercial software might not be exactly what I needed, or wated
+2. I felt that commercial software might not be exactly what I needed, or wanted

 I rejected existing open-source solutions, also for two reasons: